smartdevicelink/protocol_spec/README.md

 The security query is able to contain JSON data as well as binary data.
 During the handshake the TLS handshake data is sent as binary data.
 See "Send Handshake Data" section for details.

 In case of an error, a notification is sent with an error code and error message as JSON data.
-See "Error handling" section for details.
+See "Send Internal Error" section for details.

 <table width="100%">
   <tr><td align="center">Binary Query Header</td></tr>